Teknikens-Hus/EXPOAPI-Bridge/README.md

 [EXPO BOOKING](https://www.expobooking.info/) uses GraphQL API to fetch bookings.
 This project uses that API to fetch bookings and publish the results using a webserver on port 8080.
 This data can then be parsed locally by other services.
 Eg to display bookings in a calendar.

+## MQTT
+This project also supports (a crude implementation) of publishing the bookings to an MQTT broker.
+See required env variables in installation section.

 ## Installation
 Currently amd64 and arm64 are supported.